 It has been stated that we might define the start of the post-war years precisely at 05:29:45, local time in Socorro, New Mexico, on July 16, 1945, if linked to the testing of the first atomic bomb.
 Despite the negative connotations associated with this starting point, science in the initial post-war era appeared to offer the promise of a better tomorrow and instilled a belief that it might soon unlock the secrets of the universe.
-Whether this optimism is still present in today’s world might be questioned, although it is not really the focus of this set of discussions.
+Whether this optimism in fundamental science is still present in today’s world might be questioned, although it is not really the focus of this set of discussions.
 However, the issues as to whether quantum mechanics has provided a true description of the working of our universe is tabled as a valid point of debate.

 In contrast to the 1950’s style marketing of quantum mechanics, the transition into the second half of our review of quantum theory involves many incremental developments, which we might initially characterise in terms of the ‘particle model’.
 In many ways, Dirac’s equation for the electron had provided the foundations for a more sophisticated atomic model.
 In 1927, Jordan and Pauli had developed a mathematical model for free photons, which we might simply described in terms of a quantized electromagnetic theory.
 The electromagnetic ‘force’ was also known to play a part in the interaction between electrons, protons and photons, which would eventually lead to the development of quantum electrodynamics (QED).
 On this basis, it was initially assumed that science had some of the key components of an atomic particle model, even though it was realised that the electromagnetic force, in isolation, was inadequate to explain the stability of larger atoms.
 As a result, it was speculated that some additional ‘components’ were still needed to account for a very strong attractive force within the nucleus of larger atoms.
 In 1932, Chadwick discovered the neutron, after which the proton-neutron model of the nucleus was proposed in conjunction with the idea of a strong nuclear force.
 However, even with this additional piece of the puzzle, it was realised that the idea of radioactivity, discovered in 1896 by Henri Becquerel, also needed a place within this developing particle model.
-Eventually, the idea of yet another interaction, i.e. the weak nuclear force, was proposed to completed the makeup of what were initially described as the 4 basic forces of nature, i.e.
+Eventually, the idea of yet another interaction, i.e. the weak nuclear force, was proposed to complete the makeup of what were initially described as the 4 basic forces of nature, i.e.

 - Strong Nuclear